10 Must Have Blog Photography Props for Gorgeous Styled Photographs

 #9 FRESH FLOWERS AND GREEN FOLIAGE

 While a arrangement of fresh flowers can certainly shine in the spotlight too, a little can go a long way.
 Try adding a few fresh flowers or a pop of green foliage to your next shoot.
 You truly don’t need a large plant or an entire vase of flowers to take it up a notch.
-Just keep just tuck them into the little details.
+Just tuck them under the little details or into the edges of the framed shot.

 #10 FRESH AIR

 What are your favorite blog photography props?
 Do you have any tips on storage?
 Do you need tips for styling your image for Instagram?
-Check out my 5 Ways to Style Instagram!
-P.S.
-If you are a blog photographer sign up for my free Photography Basics for Bloggers.
+Check out my 5 Ways to Style Instagram and find a near dozen photography cheat sheets in the in the Life-n-Reflection Resource Library.